KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/simplecov.md

 pagination_prev: null
 ---

-# Use Knapsack Pro in Queue Mode with SimpleCov
+# Using Knapsack Pro in Queue Mode with SimpleCov

 :::caution
 This is needed only if you are using Knapsack Pro in [Queue Mode](https://github.com/KnapsackPro/knapsack_pro-ruby#queue-mode).